Series: multi-email automations

 Before activating your automations for eligible subscribers to trigger, make sure to work your way through this checklist.

-- Verify timing settings for each email to make sure the initial email is sent appropriately after the trigger event and subsequent emails do not over send to the subscribers.
+- Verify your delay settings for each email to ensure the first email is timely and subsequent emails do not overwhelm recipients.